Term of the Moment

 Somewhat Like a Battery

-Capacitors act like tiny storage batteries that charge and discharge rapidly.
+Capacitors act like storage batteries that charge and discharge rapidly.
 Made of two plates separated by a thin insulator or sometimes air, when one plate is charged negative and the other positive, a charge builds up and remains after the current is removed.
 When power is required, the circuit is switched to conduct current between the plates, and the charge is released.
 See ultracapacitor.

 Many Applications